Max-winstone/The-Icons/README.md

-# Evolution of Automotive Manufacturing From Assembly Lines to Additive Innovation
+# Evolution of Automotive Manufacturing: From Assembly Lines to Additive Innovation

 Manufacturing has long served as the cornerstone of the automotive industry.
 The modern spectacle of robotic arms seamlessly welding and assembling vehicles owes its origins to the pioneering vision of Henry Ford.
 His introduction of the moving assembly line not only transformed automobile production but also set a precedent for mass manufacturing across industries.